Giuseppe1477/Giuseppe1477/README.md

 <h1 align='center'> Giuseppe's Github Page </h1>

-My name is Giuseppe Celentano and I am a Senior at New Jersey Institute of Technology.
-Please take a look at my page to see the different projects I have completed through the years.
+My name is Giuseppe Celentano and I am a Test Automation Engineer for the Department of Defense.
+Please take a look at my page to see the different projects I have completed over the years.
 Linked below is my website where you can find my contact information, my current resume, and more information about myself and my projects.
 <br>

 <h2 align='center'> :hammer_and_wrench: Tools & Technology :hammer_and_wrench:</h2>